 outreach to those who do not know His love.
 Believing that God hears and answers prayer, PSCF members hold up their government, departments and co-workers in prayer, and seek God's

 guidance in their individual lives so they will glorify Him in their daily tasks.

-A paper on the early history of the PSCF was presented by Don Page, Vice-President of Academic Affairs at Trinity Western University, at a conference in May 1999 at Queen's
+In May 1999 A paper on the early history of the PSCF was presented by Don Page, Vice-President of Academic Affairs at Trinity Western University, at a conference

 - To be in the gap praying for the healing of Canada

 Ezekiel 22:30: I looked for a man among them who would build up the wall and stand before me in the gap on behalf of the land so that I would not have to destroy it, but I found none.